-The more pressing issues facing Canadian businesses is trade deficits, budgets, taxes, automation and competitiveness.
-These forces are taking jobs and dragging the overall economy down that is 70% made from consumer spending (consumption).
-This is very unhealthy for Canada and is a direct threat on social & economic stability.
+The more pressing issues facing American businesses is trade deficits, budgets, taxes, automation and competitiveness.
+These forces are taking jobs and dragging the overall economy down that is +70% made from consumer spending (consumption).
+This is very unhealthy for America and is a direct threat on social & economic stability.

 Make a meaningful, substantial and concentrated difference to select companies in your backyard.
 Simple.
 This creates jobs and strengthens the backbone of the economy.

-To show our commitment, a full 10% of all our management fees we earn goes to the Trebuchet Foundation.
+To show our commitment, 10% of all our management fees we earn goes to the Trebuchet Foundation.

 Our private foundation was built to make these targeted contributions via the Slingshot Programme.